SchneiderInfosystems/FB4D/README.md

 #### Hint: Delphi 10.3 Update 1 is not longer supported because of an issue in the RTL.

-#### Hint: The project _FB4D_samples_VCL_ cannot be compiled with Delphi 10.1 Berlin and Seattle because of missing TCardPanel.
-The underlying FraSelfRegistration is not affected by this and can be used from Delphi 10 Seattle.

 Delphi is a registered trademark of [Embarcadero Technologies, Inc](https://www.embarcadero.com/de/products/delphi).

 ### Supported Platforms